- E-Safety for Parents

 Sholden School has meals provided by Whole School Meals a local company who works with the vast majority of schools in the area.
 As we are a small school we do not have our own kitchen and as a result our dinners are cooked at another local primary school and then delivered to school for serving.

-From September 2014 all Key Stage 1 children in Year R, 1 and 2 have been entitled to a free school meal as part of a new initiative introduced by the coalition government.
-This means that if you have a child in Ducklings Class or Kingfishers Class they will be eligible for a free school dinner.
+From September 2014 all Key Stage 1 children in Year R, 1 and 2 have been entitled to a Universal Free School Meal (UIFSM) part of a new initiative introduced by the coalition government.
+This means that if you have a child in Ducklings Class or Kingfishers Class they will be eligible for a free school dinner until Key Stage 2.

 You can find out more information about our school dinner provider Whole School Meals by clicking here: Whole School Meals